Optimal differentially private kernel learning with random projection: Introduction

 In this paper, we propose a new dimension reduction approach based on random projections and develop differentially private kernel ERM algorithms for both squared loss and general Lipschitz-smooth loss functions.
-Specifically, we define random projections on RKHSs via Gaussian processes, which naturally extend the projection methods used in compressed learning\footnote{We note a potential terminological discrepancy with \cite{chaudhuri2011differentially}, where the RFF map is referred to as a random projection.
-This usage—referring to the RFF map as a random projection—differs from our usage, where we reserve the term random projection for a distinct construction and refer to the RFF map as such.}.
+Specifically, we define random projections on RKHSs via Gaussian processes, which naturally extend the projection methods used in compressed learning\footnote{We note a terminological inconsistency with \citet{chaudhuri2011differentially}, where the random Fourier features (RFF) map is referred to as a \emph{random projection}.
+In our work, we distinguish between the two: the term “random projection” is reserved for a separate construction detailed in Section~\ref{sec:alg}, which differs both conceptually and technically from the RFF-based mapping.}.
 This approach offers several advantages over existing ones.
 First, it applies to arbitrary kernels, whereas RFF-based algorithms are restricted to shift-invariant kernels, a limitation arising from their fundamentally different construction.
-Second, our method achieves optimal generalization performance in differentially private kernel learning: Under standard source and capacity conditions—which respectively capture the regularity of the target function and the complexity of the hypothesis space—we derive generalization bounds for the proposed algorithms and evaluate them against existing methods.
-We further establish minimax lower bounds for differentially private kernel ERM and compare them with our upper bounds.
-Our analysis reveals that the proposed random projection method enables differentially private kernel ERM to attain the minimax-optimal rate, whereas existing methods yield suboptimal rates.
-This result highlights that the choice of dimension reduction technique plays a critical role in the generalization performance of differentially private kernel ERM.
+Second, our method achieves the fastest excess risk rate than any other existing methods, and matches the optimal excess risk rate.
+Specifically, under the standard eigenvalue assumption—which capture the complexity of the hypothesis space—we derive excess risk bounds for the proposed algorithms and evaluate them against existing methods.
+We further establish minimax lower bounds for differentially private kernel ERM, and compare them with our upper bounds.
+The proposed random projection method yields better rates than the existing methods, and attains the minimax-optimal rates.
+This result highlights that the choice of dimension reduction technique is crucial to the performance of differentially private kernel ERM.
+Furthermore, we establish refined excess risk upper bounds and minimax lower bounds under specific structural assumptions, such as the source condition and local strong convexity.
+Under these favorable conditions, the proposed method achieves faster excess risk rates than existing approaches.
+Notably, we demonstrate that the embedding property significantly influences the minimax lower bound for differentially private kernel learning, a phenomenon absent in non-private settings.
+While random projections have previously been used in privacy-preserving linear classification and optimization \citep{rp_svm_linear,arora2022differentially}, their role in achieving optimality for differentially private kernel methods has not been explored.
+This work provides the first result demonstrating that random projection can yield minimax-optimal performance in the differentially private kernel learning setting.
+Our findings show that the trade-off between privacy and utility in kernel methods can be optimally balanced through random projection, offering a principled approach to designing private algorithms that are both theoretically grounded and practically scalable.